soggybag/Swift-Closure-Tutorial/README.md

 var a = {(Int) -> Int in /* do stuff */} // This clsoure is type: (Int) -> (Int)

-You could declare a var of this type:
+You could declare a var of this type that could be assigned the closure above:

 var f: (Int) -> (Int)